dwjoyce/pythonbook/chapters/First program.rst

     :width: 250pt
     :align: center

-Most importantly, change the location of where the program is being saved to your USB stick.
+Most importantly, change the location of where the program is being saved to either your USB stick or the computer directory with your name.
 This is so your own programs are saved in the same place, and you will be responsible for looking after it.

 .. tip:: To save on your USB stick when the :button:`Save As` dialog box appears, first click on the directory :file:`USB_STICKS`, and then click on the name of your USB stick, which is :file:`USB Disk` by default.